ietf-teep/architecture/draft-ietf-teep-architecture.md

     the Trust Anchor Store on these different devices may contain keys for different
     TAMs.
-A Device Administrator may be able to add their own TAM's public key or certificate to the Trust Anchor Store on all their devices, overcoming this limitation.
+A Device Administrator may be able to add their own TAM's public key or certificate, or a certificate it chains up to, to the Trust Anchor Store on all their devices, overcoming this limitation.

     Any entity is free to operate a TAM.
 For a TAM to be successful, it must